-The Newton Parent Advisory Council for Special Education (NewtonPAC) is an all-volunteer organization of parents of children with disabilities in the preschool, elementary school, middle school, high school, and in private schools who meet to learn more about special education programs, issues, policies, regulations, and resources.
-We sponsor monthly informational meetings, maintain an online discussion group, and work with the school administration regarding our children’s education.
+The Newton Special Education Parent Advisory Council (Newton SEPAC) is an all-volunteer organization of parents of children with disabilities in the preschool, elementary school, middle school, high school, and in private schools who meet to learn more about special education programs, issues, policies, regulations, and resources.
+We run monthly informational meetings, maintain an online discussion group, and work with the school administration regarding our children’s education.

 603 CMR 28.07 (4) Parent Involvement